shipsing/podman-desktop/website/docs/kubernetes/deploying-a-pod-to-kubernetes.md

    :::note

    Your pod or container is deployed to the `default` namespace of the Kubernetes cluster.
-To switch to a different namespace, use this command: `kubectl config set-context --current --namespace=<name-of-the-namespace>`.
+To switch to a different namespace, use the Kubernetes dashboard page or the Kubernetes object page.

    :::